microsoft/ChakraCore-wiki/Jenkins-CI-Checks.md

 # Making changes to the Jenkins CI configuration.

-If you want to change or add build configurations into Jenkins CI, you will need to update the [netci.groovy](https://github.com/Microsoft/ChakraCore/blob/master/netci.groovy) file, and create a Pull Request.
+If you want to change or add build configurations into Jenkins CI, you will need to update the [netci.groovy](https://github.com/Microsoft/ChakraCore/blob/master/netci.groovy) file, and create a Pull Request to `master-ci`.
 To verify the configuration change did what you expected, you should ask __@dotnet-bot__ to test the change to the CI, like so:

 ```
 @dotnet-bot test ci please